New Zealand Certificate in Electronic Security (Level 4)

 This course does not include an examination for installation strands; however, Service strand learners will undertake EWRB examinations as part of the overall programme.

-This course is delivered in partnership between E-tec and the Manukau Institute of Technology (MIT).
+This course is delivered in partnership between E-tec and the Skills Group.
 If you are interested to enrol, please complete the form below and one of our team members will be in contact.